 - Water, mold, and insect-resistant: Most species of acacia are water and mold-resistant and many hardwood varieties are resistant to termites and other insects.

-- Sustainability: Since acacia grows very quickly (indeed, some variety are considered invasive species) this is a very sustainable and eco-friendly option for home improvement.
+- Sustainability: Since acacia grows very quickly (indeed, some varieties are considered as invasive species) this is a very sustainable and eco-friendly option for home improvement.
 Its production also produces fewer emissions than other woods, and is significant in its carbon capture.